 8 Most Common Workplace Injuries for Factory Workers

 Did you know a worker gets injured every seven seconds in America?
-This is a staggering statistic that points to a need for strict safety guidelines in all workplaces.
+This is a staggering statistic that points to a need for strict safety guidelines in all workplaces due to common workplace injuries for factory workers.

 Many of these injuries are minor and require only brief medical attention.
 However, injuries sustained in the industrial sector can cause long-term disability and even death.